pshen/Shortened-URL/README.md

 ## How I convert a real url to a shortened url
 - Internally I keep tracking an id, so each real url corresponds to a unique id.
 - In order to make the id shorter to be presented in the url.
-The 10-based numeric id is converted 62-based alphanumeric id, please see `ShortenedURL.encode` function.
+The 10-based numeric id is converted to a 62-based alphanumeric id, please check `ShortenedURL.encode` function for more details.